bparanj/crystal/computer/terms/firewire.md

 ### Key Features of FireWire

-1. **High Speed**: FireWire supports high data transfer rates, typically ranging from 400 Mbps (FireWire 400) to 800 Mbps (FireWire 800).
+1. **High Speed**: FireWire supports high data transfer rates,  ranging from 400 Mbps (FireWire 400) to 800 Mbps (FireWire 800).
 Some later versions could support even higher speeds.
 2. **Peer-to-Peer**: Unlike USB, FireWire supports peer-to-peer communication, allowing devices to communicate with each other without going through the computer's CPU.
 3. **Hot Swappable**: Devices can be connected and disconnected without needing to power down the computer.
 4. **Multiple Devices**: Supports daisy-chaining, allowing multiple devices to be connected in series.